Anne-Andresen/DICOM_processing/README.md

 The final img becomes a gray scale img  without shadows which is registered to the fixes domain, and is saved on the same name as the original non registered img in DICOM format

+Futher this resposityr inludes a dicom to png converter in python, with intensity normalization, to obtain intensity normalized png files,can likewise be used for intensity normalizing DICOM images

-If code is utilized please do cite.
+If codes is used please do cite.
 Feel free to start an issue if there is any problem with the code, im happy to help.